 Cedar wood is known as a great option to consider if you’re looking for the best wood for your decks and outdoor furniture.
 But is cedar good for outdoor use, or can it only last in the open shortly?

-Choosing the ideal wood is crucial for outdoor furniture, so our team of experts explains why cedar can withstand harsh weather conditions in this article.
+Choosing the ideal wood is crucial for outdoor furniture, so I’ve explored why cedar stands strong against harsh weather conditions, and I’d like to share those insights with you in this article.

 Can You Use Cedar Wood Outdoors?
 Is It Good For Exterior Furniture?

 Cedar is a durable and strong softwood because it is considered to have the most natural weather resistance for outdoor furniture that could be naturally resistant to decay-causing outdoor elements.

 There are 15 species of cedar.
 They grow both on the East and West coasts of the United States, but only some species thrive in the forests of Central and South America.

 These species have unique characteristics, such as generally resistant, natural color, and hardness.

 Among the species of cedar, I recommend Western Red cedar for outdoor furniture because it is more robust and harder with 900 Janka hardness.
 I also used cedar as an alternative to Teak wood which is also considered ideal for outdoor uses.

 Aside from its durability, most woodworkers rely on this wood as their excellent choice because of its appealing pinkish-to-red color, making it beautiful.

 But if maintenance is disregarded, your cedar wood furniture turns to silver or gray color quickly.
 Some redwood comes in unique purple tones.